kingvagabond/mathblog/_posts/2020-11-11-jekyll-doc-and-my-notes.markdown

 * Add GitLab repo mirror to be GitLab page site

 This step is quite straight forward.
-Create group in GitLab and then add a .gitlab-cli.yml on gitlab site and choose Jekyll template.
+Create group in GitLab mirror the github repo and then add a .gitlab-cli.yml on gitlab site and choose Jekyll template.
 Run a pipeline to deploy the site.